-The add-on not only brings those 2 additional aerial vehicles, it also contains a new type of single player mode that involves moving soldiers around the battlefield.
+The add-on not only brings those 2 additional aerial vehicles, but it also contains a new type of single-player mode that involves moving soldiers around the battlefield.

-An odd addition to the game through DLC, Karts for ARMA 3 bring with it… Go Karts!
+An odd addition to the game through DLC, Karts for ARMA 3 brings with it… Go Karts!

-If you are a fan of racing games then I am sure there are plenty of other specialised titles you could buy that would quench your thirst for cut throat action instead.
+If you are a fan of racing games then I am sure there are plenty of other specialized titles you could buy that would quench your thirst for cutthroat action instead.